QubesOS/qubes-doc/user/security-in-qubes/split-ssh.md

      ```

    - Save and exit.

+   **Note:** There are many ways to fine-tune this policy.
+For more details see [Qubes qrexec documentation][PolicyFilesQubesOS].

 2. Close the terminal. **Do not shutdown `dom0`.**

 ### In a Client SSH AppVM terminal

+Theoretically, you can use any AppVM but to increase security it is advised to create a dedicated AppVM for your SSH connections.
+Furthermore, you can set different firewall rules for each VM (i.e. for intranet and internet connections) which also provides additional protection.

 1. Edit `/rw/config/rc.local`